Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

  - Run the script from terminal to verify the output.

 ## INVESTIGATION 2: USING NESTED CONDITIONS
-- Using nested conditions are helpfull im multiple situations in python.
-- Nested conditions are using statements like if and else multipule times on top of each other.
-- These can be used when you have to narrow down specifics or doing more complex conditions.
-- In investigation 3 you will learn how to use nested conditions and will practice using them.
+Using nested conditions are helpfull im multiple situations in python.
+Nested conditions are using statements like `if` and `else` multipule times on top of each other.These can be used when you have to narrow down specifics or doing more complex conditions.
+In investigation 2 you will learn how to use nested conditions.
-- example:
 -  Copy the following code snippet in Jupyter lab and run it to observe its output.
-You can also copy this code in lab2f.py, run and observe the output and then delete this code form lab2f.py becasue in this file, you will be doing another example.
 ``` Python
 x=3
 if x < 6: